hbjeletich/CapturyUnityToolkit/README.md

 # Captury Motion Tracking Toolkit

 Unity package for motion capture tracking using Captury and Unity's Input System.
-Provides modular tracking for torso, feet, arms, and head with walk detection and gait analysis.
+Provides modular tracking for torso, feet, arms, and head with walk detection and gait analysis and balance tracking.

 ---